EAI-ICDCS/EAI-ICDCS.github.io/index2022.markdown

 The main principles of efficient AI for edge computing are efficiency, effectiveness, and adaptability.
 Efficiency is the ability to achieve the required performance with constrained resources (e.g. compute, memory, storage, and power).
 Effectiveness is the ability to achieve a good quality of results (QoR) with efficiency taken into consideration.
 Adaptability deals with the ability to adapt to changing needs, environment, and operational conditions.
 Together, these three principles of efficient AI formulate the key metrics toward ultra-efficient AI for edge devices.
 In the last few years, we have witnessed a growing research trend in these principles.
 Various kinds of techniques are proposed such as post-training or training-aware quantization and pruning, hardware-software co-design, low power machine learning, etc. The research and development progress has been complemented in popular machine learning frameworks with many applications in image classification, video analysis, IoTs, circuit/chip design, health monitoring and more.

+Two best paper awards and one best student paper award are planned:
+* 2x best paper awards: 500 USD for each
+* 1x best student paper award: 300 USD

 ## Workshop Format and Schedule

 The EAI workshop will feature full-day events.
 We plan to invite 2 to 4 keynote speakers who are leading experts from both academia and industry.